nuuuwan/news_lk3_data/README.md

 The suspect, who holds a British passport, has been arrested by the Sports Ministry’s Special Investigations Unit for the prevention of offences related to sports.

 He is scheduled to be produced before court by officers of the Special Investigations Unit.

+UPDATE (4.20 p.m.) - The Bangladeshi national connected to an LPL team, who was detained at the BIA over match-fixing allegations, has been remanded until May 31  by the Colombo Magistrate’s Court.

 ◼️